techistem/memory-game/README.md

 </details>

 ### Testing User Stories
-- Expectation: Learning a mathematics subject in a fun and interactive way
+- Expectation: Learning a mathematics subject in a fun and interactive way.
-    - Result: Thanks to 2 levels of difficulty, the site is an interesting way to test the user's knowledge.
+    - Result: With two levels of difficulty, the site is an interesting way to test users' knowledge.
-- Expectation: The user must complete the game in the shortest time with the fewest moves.
+- Expectation: The user must complete the game in the shortest time possible and with the fewest moves.
-    - Result: Due to the users' level of knowledge, their inability to concentrate, etc., the time to complete the task and the number of times they clicked on the cards varied.
+    - Result: Users' ability to concentrate, the time to complete the task and the number of times the cards are clicked varies according to their level of knowledge.
-- Expectation: Having clear instructions on how to play the game
+- Expectation: Having clear instructions on how to play the game.
-    - Result: In the Tips section, the game is explained with an example on how to play the game.
+    - Result: The Tips section explains how to play the game, with an example.
-- Expectation: To easily navigate the site and to have a way to return to the Home page at any point of the quiz.
+- Expectation: To easily navigate the site and have a way to return to the Home page at any point of the game.
     - Result: There is a 'Restart' button at the bottom of the cards to return to the home page.
 ### Solved Bugs
-- The cards were not shuffled every time the start button was clicked.
-    - Fixed this by adding an event listener that triggered the shuffling function when the start button was clicked.
+- The cards were not shuffled.
+I fixed this by adding an event listener that triggered the shuffling function when the start button was clicked.
-- When Exponents were placed in the 'div' element in HTML, they could not be activated with JS.
+- When Exponents were placed in the 'div' element in HTML, they could not be activated with JS:
-    - The `cardFrontTemplate` variable is created to contain an array containing the HTML structure of each card.
+The `cardFrontTemplate` variable is creates an array containing the HTML structure of each card.
-- 7<sup>2</sup> The numbers, created in the form  covered the surface of the cards.
+- 7<sup>2</sup> The numbers created in the form  covered the surface of the cards.
 - Transform property was used in CSS.
 CSS style adjustments were made according to different screens.

 ## Credits
 ### Content